magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 Here, instead of setting the variable `name` with a pre-defined value, we define a prop called `name` which accepts string values and always has to be set, when using this component (`required`).
 Notice that we can use props in the same way as variables defined in `data`.
-We can then use the "Greeter" component inside of another component, as follows:
+We can then use the "Greeter" component from within another component, as follows:

 ```html
 <template>